Terrestrials/foomlottery/README.md

 ## Usage

-Start with the pray funciton.
-It let's You donate and pray to the Terrestrial God.
+Start with the pray function.
+It lets you donate and pray to the Terrestrial God.
 The online Lottery is for bots only.
 Humans are not allowed to use it.

 ### Playing